 He has been featured at renowned venues and festivals, including the Heineken Jazz Fest in Puerto Rico, SF Jazz Center in San Francisco, Ljubljana Jazz Festival in Slovenia, Uno Jazz San Remo Festival in Italy, and Havana World Music Festival in Cuba.
 He has collaborated with acclaimed artists, such as Eddie Gómez, Miguel Zenón, Alex Sipiagin, John Benitez, Paoli Mejias, Luis Perdomo, David Sánchez, and Will Vinson, among others.
 In New York City, he has frequently performed at prominent venues such as The Cell Theater, Cornelia Street Cafe, Birdland Jazz Club, Teatro LATEA, Fat Cat, The Owl Music Parlor, and Terraza 7, both as a bandleader and as a sideman.

 Gabriel Vicéns’ third album, The Way We Are Created, released in 2021 on Inner Circle Music, was co-produced with renowned Puerto Rican saxophonist Miguel Zenón and explores a distinctive fusion of modern jazz with folkloric music from Puerto Rico.
 The record features some of today's most accomplished musicians in the New York City jazz scene: Roman Filiú (alto saxophone), Glenn Zaleski (piano), Rick Rosato (bass), E.J.
 Strickland (drums), and Victor Pablo (percussion).
 Writing in Jazz Journal, music critic Roger Farbey observed: “The meticulously constructed compositions benefit from canny arrangements utilising all the instruments in a perfectly balanced formation of tonality and harmonic colour.”
+R.J.
+DeLuke of All About Jazz described Vicéns as “… a remarkable voice and an artist with something valid to say.”

-In 2022, Vicéns entered the studio to record Mural, an album of original chamber works, including pieces for piano trio, wind quintet, and Pierrot ensemble.
-Featuring some of the finest performers from New York City’s classical scene, the album was released in spring 2024 on the Milan-based label Stradivarius.
-It marks Vicéns’ fourth studio album and his first to showcase his work as a composer of contemporary classical music.
-Critic and musicologist Rob Haskins remarked in American Record Guide, “All the works here are arresting ...
+In 2022, Vicéns entered the studio to record Mural, an album featuring a selection of original chamber works for various ensembles, including piano trio, wind quintet, and Pierrot ensemble, among others.
+The recording brought together some of the most distinguished performers from New York City’s classical scene, whose interpretations bring Vicéns' compositions vividly to life.
+Released in spring 2024 by the Milan-based label Stradivarius, Mural is Vicéns’ fourth studio album and his first to highlight his work as a composer of contemporary classical music.
+Writing in American Record Guide, critic and musicologist Rob Haskins noted, “All the works here are arresting ...
 The attention to propulsive rhythm, sometimes even pulse, puts Vicéns in the orbit of today’s music.”
+Composer and critic David DeBoor Canfield also praised the album in Fanfare, stating, “It is thus to the adventurous that I give a hearty recommendation of this well-recorded disc.”
+Mural has received further acclaim from publications including MusicWeb International and Neue Musikzeitung.
+The liner notes were written by prominent musicologist Tim Rutherford-Johnson.

 Gabriel Vicéns earned a Bachelor of Music in Jazz and Caribbean Music Studies and Performance from the Conservatorio de Música de Puerto Rico, where he studied under Fernando Mattina and graduated summa cum laude as the first guitarist in the program.
 In 2017, he earned a Master of Music in Jazz Studies and Performance from Queens College, studying with Paul Bollenback.